top of page

 Let’s kick things off with the golden rule of onsen etiquette: cleanliness is king.
 Before you even think about dipping a toe into that inviting hot water, you need to wash—thoroughly.
 Every onsen has a designated washing area where you’ll find small stools, handheld showers, and a variety of soaps and shampoos.

 The process is simple: grab a stool, sit down, and start scrubbing.
 Use the provided soap to wash every inch of your body, and don’t forget to rinse off all the suds.
 This step is crucial because onsens are communal baths, and everyone is expected to enter the water completely clean.
 Think of it as a way to show respect to others who are sharing the bath with you.
+Following this step is an essential part of any Onsen etiquette guide.

 Don’t: Wear Swimwear or Towels in the Onsen